andrecowie/kiwisle/PotentialFeatures.md

-- Making the map dynamically on creation
+- Making the map dynamically on creation.

 ..* Random placement of traps, items, Kiwis, Predators, player and potentially terrain

 - Predators can move – hunt for kiwis, attack players,

-- Difficulty system – easy, norm, hard
+- Difficulty system – easy, norm, hard.

-..* Map setup( size of the map, number of occupants) in reference to the difficulty ....* Number of predators and traps will differ on the difficulty of the map (increases number of the predator and traps as difficulty gets harder)
+..* Map setup( size of the map, number of occupants) in reference to the difficulty.

+..* Number of predators and traps will differ on the difficulty of the map (increases number of the predator and traps as difficulty gets harder)

 ....- Size of the map will differ on the difficulty of the map (increases its size as difficulty gets harder) ..- Speed of the occupants
 ....- How many grid the occupant can move at each turn